HMakkiMD/GAMMPS/README.md

 The package streamlines the process into four distinct steps:

 **Step 1: Force Field Parameter Calculation**
 This initial step computes force field parameters for a designated repeat unit, formed from a series of conjugated monomers and sidechains.
-All specifications are centralised within the _parameters.inp_ file.
+All specifications are centralised within the _parameters.py_ file.
 This phase comprises five distinct modules:
 * _OligomerBuilder.py_
 * _ChargeTorsionInput.py_
 * _Oeff.py_